-(Osaamme myös suomea, tervetuloa.
-Vi talar också Svenska, välkommen).
+Osaamme myös suomea, tervetuloa.
+Vi talar också Svenska, välkommen.

-If you find are unable to attend your booking, and it's more than seven days in advance, we can offer a transfer to another date or a refund.
-Refunds are not available if cancellations are made within seven days of an agreed time.
-One-half of the course fee will be held (for any reason sickness etc.).
-No refunds within three days of the workshop date.
-No refunds will be given once a workshop has happened.
+If you cannot attend your booking, and it's more than seven days in advance, we can offer a transfer to another date or a refund - minus a 50€ admin and bank fee.
+Refunds are unavailable if cancellations are made within seven (7) days of an agreed time.
+One-third of the course fee will be held (for any reason, sickness, etc.).
+We will not give any refunds once a workshop has happened.

 You will be given a full refund if your workshop is canceled d by The Udumbara Studio for any reason.